 The visit is particularly worthwhile if you want to get an overview of the old town and the old port of Barcelona.
-The view also extends to the Sagrada Familia, the Tibidabo, the Torre Agbar/Torre Glòries and the Montjuïc.
+The view also extends to the Sagrada Familia, the Tibidabo, the Torre Glòries and the Montjuïc.

-Although there are higher vantage points than the 60 meter high viewing platform just below the Monument a Colom, you can get a nice overview of the city center and the surrounding areas such as Port Vell, the ferry port, the Montjuïc and the sea.
-Just when you are in Barcelona for a short time, the monument offers a beautiful view, without having to walk long distances.
+Although there are vantage points higher than the 60-metre-high Monument a Colom viewing platform, you can still get a nice overview of the city center and the adjacent areas such as Port Vell, the ferry terminal, Montjuïc and the sea from here.
+If you are only staying in Barcelona for a short time, the monument offers a beautiful view without having to go far.

 Plaça del Portal de la Pau